Data Scientist - Glasgow

 DeepMatter is a digital company focused on developing combined chemistry, hardware and software solutions leading to chemistry's ultimate digitisation; think “Big Data Meets Chemistry”.

 As a young, vibrant, high-growth technology company, released from academia, we are expanding our development team based in Glasgow with keen, energetic, talented, engineers, scientists and technologists who share our passion and vision.

-We are expanding our Data Science team with 2 Graduate Data Scientists, for a June start.
+We are looking to expand our Data Science team with a motivated Data Scientist, for a Q3/Q4 2019 start.
 We offer candidates the ability to develop models which can truly revolutionise an industry, enabling them to have a lasting impact on chemistry in the digital age.

-1:1 or 2:1 in Computing or Engineering related discipline
+1:1 or 2:1 in Computing or Engineering related discipline, or relevant industry experience

 Excellent, demonstrable understanding of AI, machine learning and statistics

 Strong Python skills (pandas, numpy, sklearn, Jupyter notebooks etc.)